Clear Impact logo

 What Do The Numbers Show?

 The data shows that the financial outlook for the FPDR levy has remained stable over the past ten years.
-Since 2018, there has been a 99% probability that the fund will meet its obligations over the next twenty years.
-This 99% forecast is the most statistically reliable prediction for the fund’s future over two decades.
+As of June 30, 2024, there has been a decrease in probability that the fund will meet its obligations over the next twenty years from 99% to 98%.
+This 98% forecast is the most statistically reliable prediction for the fund’s future over two decades.

-This is the only levy in the City that funds disability and retirement benefits, specifically for Fire and Police staff hired before 2007.
+This is the only levy in the City that funds disability and retirement benefits, specifically for Fire and Police staff.
+Police and Fire staff hired before 2007 receive retirement benefits paid by the levy directly from FPDR, on a “pay-as-you-go” basis.
 Police and Fire staff hired in 2007 or later receive retirement benefits through Oregon's Public Employee Retirement System (PERS).
-All other City staff, regardless of when they were hired, also receive their retirement benefits through PERS.
+The FPDR levy also pays for the City’s contributions to PERS for these employees; those contributions are made during an employee’s working years.
+All other City staff, regardless of when they were hired, also receive their retirement benefits through PERS, although other funding sources pay for PERS contributions made on their behalf.

 How Did We Arrive at These Numbers?

-Every two years, an independent financial consultant reviews the financial health of the FPDR levy and checks if the fund has enough money to cover all expected expenses for the next twenty years.
+Every two years, an independent financial consultant reviews the financial health of the FPDR levy and checks if the fund is likely to have enough money to cover all expected expenses for the next twenty years.

 The consultant’s report gives the probability that the FPDR levy will be able to fulfill its obligations.
 The probability can’t be 100% because there is always a chance something unexpected could happen, so a 99% forecast is the statistically best outcome for predicting the future of this fund over twenty years.